geekskick/MicroSequencer/readme.md

 - [ ] Separate the address and data busses.
 - [ ] Test ALU
 - [ ] Document to help people learn from this!
+- [ ] Implement this on a physical device